Xsaner/tutorial-crawlingdead/docs.md

 you are currently full of HP so lets do a battle first !

+## Fight

-But before we do that equip an item by typing in:
+But before we fight lets equip an item by typing in:
 `CD equip slot1 firstaid`

 You can equip up to 3 different items in 3 slots.

 Now you are ready to fight

-## Fight
-typ `fight` to fight a monster !
+typ `CD fight` to fight a monster !
 you can choose from 3 options here
 type in a number:
 `1` to attack,